my8kvw295r-hue/immersive-data-hub/datasets/immersive-destination-marketing/README.md

 ---

 ## Ontology context

+This dataset follows the Martin Sambauer Ontology for Immersive Data Systems (../../ontology.md).
+The ontology provides the semantic backbone linking destinations, narratives, perceptual structures, creative authorship and investment logic.

+At its core, the ontology treats immersive media not as isolated artefacts but as interconnected narrative systems.
+It follows the broader philosophical view that media are extensions of human world-construction — echoing McLuhan’s "medium-as-environment" perspective and contemporary systems thinking on sense-making in complex environments.

+This ontology ensures that all datasets in this repository can be stacked, connected and analysed as one coherent immersive knowledge graph.

 In the Martin Sambauer Ontology for Immersive Data Systems, this dataset represents the "media outputs" layer.